Hannanote/Suicide-Rates-Analysis-Project/README.md

 <br>

 - [X] Sex and Age Group

-In Tableau, six 10x10 waffle charts shows suicide rate ratios by sex and age group, with blue representing males and pink for females.
-Each chart uses circles (1% each) to indicate the ratio, with annotations for clarity.
-A stacked bar graph further illustrates average suicide rates by sex and age.
-The data shows consistently higher suicide rates for males, peaking 81.45% in the 25-34 age group, while females have higher rates in the over 75 group, potentially due to longer life expectancy.  <br>

 The six 10x10 waffle charts in Tableau illustrate the ratio of suicide rates by sex and age group.
 Blue represents males and pink represents females, with each circle corresponding to 1% of the total.
 Additionally, a stacked bar graph shows the average suicide rates by sex and age group.
 Males consistently exhibit higher suicide rates, with the highest rate of 81.45% occurring in the 25-34 age group.
 Interestingly, females show higher suicide rates in the 75+ age group, possibly due to longer life expectancy. <br>